hrutamsabale/STM32-Interboard-UART-Communication/README.md

 1. (SOLVED: PULLED UP THE RX PIN (PA3) OF UART2 OF NUCLEO-H563ZI)

 At the first button press the Nucleo-H563ZI seems to be receiving a null ('\\0') character before the receiving the actual message.
 Due to which, the acknowledgement message it sends looks like "Received: ".
 After the second button press the program behaves as expected.
-The Nucleo-H563ZI maybe picking some noise which causes the registering of the null character and subsequent calling of the RxCpltCallback function.
+The Nucleo-H563ZI maybe picking some noise which causes the registering of the null character and subsequent calling of the 'RxCpltCallback' function.